Caylytical01/Application-Development-with-Java/README.md

-# ISYS-320---Introduction-to-Programmin
+# Project Title
+Introduction to Programming (ISYS 320)

+## Description
-This course is an introduction to designing algorithms and implementing them as program
+This course is an introduction to designing algorithms and implementing them as a program

+What did I learn?

+## Authors

+Contributor's names and contact info

+Kiauna N